hylang/hy/docs/language/readermacros.rst

     => #t(1 2 3)
     (1, 2, 3)

-You could even do like clojure, and have a litteral for regular expressions!
+You could even do like clojure, and have a literal for regular expressions!

 ::